DataDog/documentation/content/en/serverless/guide/serverless_tracing_and_bundlers.md

 ## Overview

-Datadog's tracing libraries (`dd-trace`) are known to be not compatible with bundlers like [webpack][1], or [esbuild][2], due to the use of conditional imports and other issues.
+Datadog's tracing libraries (`dd-trace`) are known to be not compatible with bundlers, like [Webpack][1] or [esbuild][2], due to the use of conditional imports and other issues.
 While bundlers cannot build `dd-trace`, your application can still use the `dd-trace` and `datadog-lambda-js` libraries provided by the prebuilt Datadog Lambda layer.
 Follow the instructions below.

-## webpack
+## Webpack
 1. Follow the [installation instructions for Node.js][3] and ensure the Datadog Lambda layer for Node.js is added to your Lambda function.
 2. Exclude `datadog-lambda-js` and `dd-trace`, either by removing them from your `package.json` or by setting an [exclude rule][4].
 Excluding them tells the bundler to skip building them as dependencies, since they are already available in the Lambda runtime provided by the Datadog Lambda layer.
 3. Mark your dependencies as [externals][5].
-This tells the bundler to exclude them from the output bundle, instead they will be packaged in `node_modules`.
+This tells the bundler to exclude them from the output bundle; instead, they are packaged in `node_modules`.

     **webpack.config.js**